Analysis Speculative

 But Then There’s Red Dead Online…

 On the flip side, Red Dead Online was a relative failure.
 RDR2’s multiplayer mode never found its audience in the same way.
 Rockstar eventually slashed its support, then all but abandoned it.
-The lesson?
-The “all-online” strategy only works if the multiplayer actually takes off.
-That’s far from guaranteed.
+The lesson: the “all-online” strategy only works if the multiplayer actually takes off, and that’s far from guaranteed.

 Aerial view of Vice City, a world that could expand over time